 - Web design (niche areas only): particularly web related applications focusing on enhancing users’ online experience (UX) and supporting user interaction (UI)

 - DevOps engineering (developing/testing, process re-engineering and communication skills)

 - IT project management

 - IT business analysis: business intelligence and search engine optimisation

-- Technical support: user support with foreign language skills (German, French).
+- technical support: user support with foreign language skills (German, Nordic).